 March 15, 1992: The US Embassy in Tashkent opened its doors and began daily operations.

 June 2002: Gary Furlong, who had served nine terms as president of the STSCA, was approved by the US State Department as Honorary Consul General for Uzbekistan.
-Concurrently, the State Department approved the establishment of the Consulate General in Seattle with responsibility for six western states.
+Concurrently, the State Department approved the establishment of the Consulate General in Seattle with responsibility for six Western states.

-Since Uzbekistan’s declaration of independence, official US-Uzbekistan exchange programs have had a special emphasis on business development and social services, including a dentists’ exchange, a domestic violence prevention training program, an English Language Resource Center development, orphanage support, a public administration internship, and teacher exchanges.
+Since Uzbekistan’s declaration of independence, official US-Uzbekistan exchange programs have had a special emphasis on business-development and social services, including a dentists’ exchange, a domestic-violence-prevention training program, an English Language Resource Center development, orphanage support, a public-administration internship, and teacher exchanges.
 A special long-term support program in Seattle for an accident victim from Tashkent epitomized the commitment to friendship between the two cities.

 March 2004: In celebration of the 30th anniversary of the Seattle-Tashkent relationship, and of Navruz (the Persian New Year), the STSCA organized a delegation to Tashkent.
 As guests of Tashkent’s Mayor, Mr. Rustam Shoabdurahmanov, the members of the March delegation stayed in the Mayor’s official guesthouse and enjoyed generous Uzbek hospitality.
 The mayor’s office organized a rich program that included visits to Tashkent’s neighborhoods (mahallas) to join Tashkent’s citizens in celebrating the New Year and the beginning of spring.
 To commemorate the cities’ 30-year relationship, the STSCA presented two pieces of art by Seattle artists—a framed piece of calligraphy symbolizing peace with a congratulatory plate attached, and a vessel made by a local potter.
 The STSCA also presented a letter of congratulations to Mayor Shoabdurahmanov from Seattle Mayor Greg Nickels, and a proclamation from the Seattle City Council to the City of Tashkent.
 In addition, the STSCA hosted a dinner at the recently remodeled Hotel Uzbekistan for officials in the City of Tashkent Municipality, as well as other officials.

-The delegation was diverse, including educators, a calligraphy artist, a potter, a graduate student from the University of Washington Central Asian Studies program, and an orphan project director.
-Issues of focus for the delegation were education, health care, the arts, and women and children’s issues.
+The delegation was diverse, including educators, a calligraphy artist, a potter, a graduate student from the University of Washington Central Asian Studies program, and an orphan-project director.
+Issues of focus for the delegation were education, health care, the arts, and women’s and children’s issues.
 Participants visited orphanage #24, where they presented seven boxes of toys, clothing, and books collected by Orphan Care for Central Asia (known as Partnership for Healthy Children in Uzbekistan).
-They also visited a school for the deaf and three lycees, including lycee #17, with which the STSCA has a long-standing relationship.
+They also visited a school for the deaf and three lycees, including lycee #17, with which the STSCA has had a long-standing relationship.
 The delegates were guests at a cultural university for students interested in learning theater production and traditional Uzbek music in preparation for national cultural events, and were treated to a concert of traditional instruments and vocal music by students from the institute affiliated with the Music Conservatory.
 They also visited a sports stadium, a clinic, a hospital, a planetarium, the Writers Union of Uzbekistan, and met with the Deputy Mayor in charge of the Department of Economics and with an Uzbek potter.